The Great Wall of China – History & Facts

 - Majority of the human labor that built the wall were soldiers and convicts.

 - About 400 thousand workers died during the construction of the wall.
+However, some historians claim that the number was around one million deaths.
 Many were buried within the wall.

 - The Great Wall is one of the best architectural ancient designs in history.